njfio/tsr/ABOUT.md

 - Claude 3 Sonnet and Opus contributed to structuring the overall work and creating cohesive transitions
 - Perplexity provided fact-checking and validation of referenced studies

 The mathematical formalism presented a particular challenge.
-While I provided the conceptual foundation - the idea of nonphysical mass-energy equivalence, vibrational lensing, and resistance contrast filters - I needed computational assistance to develop the dimensional consistency and formal proofs.
+While I provided the conceptual foundation - the idea of nonphysical mass-energy equivalence, vibrational lensing, and resistance contrast filters and a myriad of other structures  - I needed computational assistance to develop the dimensional consistency and formal proofs.
 The AI systems helped translate my philosophical insights into mathematical language with proper notation and structure.

 Throughout this process, I maintained sovereignty over the core philosophical architecture.
 The AI systems couldn't generate the novel theoretical framework independently - they were constrained by their training to conventional frameworks.
 I had to consistently guide them toward articulating ideas that transcended established paradigms.